cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 These stored marks can be invested before a check is made to gain a +1 bonus per Mark used.
 After they are invested, they are lost to the player and have to be earned anew.
 Players keep their marks until they are invested, even carrying over to the next session.

 Only 3 marks can be stored this way.
 A check can yield more than 3 marks and all of them can be used in addition to the 3 stored marks.
+It is advisable to use coins or other small denominations for storage of marks.
+This way you can keep track of the marks and their use.

 ## Creating Character and Crew